XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 ### 6. Submit EscrowFinish transaction

 [Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowFinish transaction][] to execute the release of the funds after the `FinishAfter` time has passed.
 Set the `Owner` field of the transaction to the `Account` address from the EscrowCreate transaction, and the `OfferSequence` to the `Sequence` number from the EscrowCreate transaction.
 For an escrow held only by time, omit the `Condition` and `Fulfillment` fields.

+If the escrow has expired, you can only [cancel the escrow](#cancel-an-expired-escrow) instead.

 **Tip:** The EscrowFinish transaction is necessary because the XRP Ledger's state can only be modified by transactions.
 The sender of this transaction may be the recipient of the escrow, the original sender of the escrow, or any other XRP Ledger address.